 What would a trip to New Orleans be like without beignets?
-A waste of time! 😆 You have to fit this during your 3 days in New Orleans.
+A waste of time!
+You definitely have to fit beignets into your 3 days in New Orleans.

 Still stuffed from dinner, we managed to go to the famous Café du Monde on our first night.
 We ordered café au lait and beignets.
 I think I fell in love more with the coffee than the beignets.
 The beignets were good, and obviously, I stuffed my face with the sugary donuts.
 There wasn’t a crumb left after we were done.
 Truthfully, I was more wowed by the coffee.

 On our last night, we decided to try Café Beignet, a few locals recommended we go there instead of Café du Monde.
 According to them, they were more authentic.
 I honestly do not know what an authentic beignet would taste like.
 Café du Monde seemed pretty legit, but I was ready to give another place a try.

 Well, I have to admit, I loved the beignets at Cafe Beignet!
 They were airy, less dense than Café du Monde.
 Sadly, the coffee was just okay.